-In support of its mission, the O’Connell Center hosts each semester (including the summer) two facility interns, one business intern with a marketing and special events emphasis, a second business intern with an employee relations emphasis, and an audience development intern with a ticketing and marketing focus.
+In support of its mission, the O’Connell Center hosts each semester (including the summer) two facility interns, two business interns and one Employee Relations intern.
 Each of the internships offer challenging opportunities to gain event and facility management experience.
 The facility internships provide experience with Gator Athletics, special event planning and facility management.
-The business internship with a marketing and special events emphasis focuses on special event management, exposition style events and event management from the fiscal and marketing perspectives.
-The business internship with a employee relations emphasis centers around exposition style events and the overall hiring, training and staffing practices of one of the University of Florida’s largest student employers.
+The business internships focus on special event management, exposition style events and event management from the fiscal and marketing perspectives.
+The Employee Relations internship centers around the overall hiring, training, staffing, employee engagement and morale functions of one of the University of Florida’s largest student employers.

 Hours and Compensation